Burke-Lauenroth-Lab/workflow_guidelines/README.md

   - Speed Tip: If your code fails to pass a unit test, you can make fixes and then re-check that specific unit test or file with `testthat::test_file()`.
 Running unit tests over and over can be time consuming.
 * Write your own unit tests for your new functionality.
 * Clean up code before committing (i.e. deleting print statements, double check with lintr, mistaken .Rproj files).
-* Ensure your package pass all unit tests on CI.
+* Ensure your package passes all unit tests on CI.
   - Note: Never turn off a unit test and push this to GitHub.
 If a unit test is failing seek to understand whether your code is unintentionally changing outcomes (__likely__) or whether a unit test needs updating (this is __unlikely__ but would occur if you explicitly changed the function _with_ the now failing unit test).
 * Once your code is functional, refer to the [github_workflow](#github_workflow.md) for next steps on committing and continuous integration checks.